Point-Topic/cto-ontology/README.md

 # Common Telecommunications Ontology (CTO Ontology)
 (In development)

-A common and general ontology for telecommunications networks and the telecoms sector.
+A common and general ontology for telecommunications networks and the telecoms sector, developed by Point Topic Ltd (www.point-topic.com).

 Originally based on and extended from the TOCO ontology created by Qianru Zhou: https://github.com/QianruZhou333/toco_ontology.git

-This development is part of an on-going project which is addressing the convergence of telecommunication networks across multiple technology domains.

-The DIL pattern is observed and summarised through the ontology developing progress.
-It could describe all kinds of networks.

-Build around the DIL pattern, the ToCo ontology describes the physical infrastructure, quality of channel, services and users in heterogeneous telecommunication networks which span multiple technology domains across the networks.
-Examples and use cases of ToCo in recent projects are discussed in publications.

-####  revise and pull request
+The purpose of this ontology is to capture and represent the multi-domain nature of telecommunication data:
+- organisational
+- geospatial
+- technical
+- socio-economic
+- commercial

+## Vocabulary
+Vocabulary is divided into
+- class
+- object property
+- data property

+The ontology makes use of terms from other vocabularies, including Dublin Core and DCAT.

-## Creator - CTO Ontology
+## Creator
 Arnold Kuersteiner (arnold.kursteiner@point-topic.com)

-## Creator - TOCO Ontology (original version)
-Qianru Zhou (zhouqr333 AT 126 DOT com)

 ## Reference
 More information, examples, and use cases could be found in: